barrmelissa/youtube-API/README.md

 					</tr>
 					<tr>
 						<td><code class="chunk">onReady</code></td>
-						<td><code>onReady</code> This event fires whenever the player has finished loading.
-This event should be used for times when the player needs to do something as soon as it's ready, such as play when it is loaded or have information displayed about it.</td>
+						<td><code>onReady</code> This event fires when a player has finished loading.
+A good example is playing the video automatically.
+As you can tell from the video when this website loaded, it has been coded with the onReady event.</td>

 					</tr>
 					<tr>
 						<td><code class="chunk">onPlaybackQualityChange</code></td>
-						<td>This event fires when the quality of the video within the specified player changes.
-This can be triggered by two events, user changing the quality or sending <code>suggestedQuality</code> to this function.
-It will only fire if the quality actually changes when the <code>suggestedQuality</code> function is called.
-The data associated with this event are:
+						<td>This event fires when the video playback quality changes.
+The data property value possible values are:
 						<ul>
 							<li>small</li>
 							<li>medium</li>